onurbil/TENT/dataset_tools/README.md

-The 'dataset_tensor.npy' has shape of (45253,36,9) as (time, cities, measurement).
+The 'usa-canada_dataset_tensor.npy' has shape of (45253,36,9) as (time, cities, measurement).

-The first and last dates in 'dataset_tensor.npy':
+The first and last dates in 'usa-canada_dataset_tensor.npy':
 0:              2012-10-01 12:00:00
 45252:      2017-11-30 00:00:00
 (First test data: 2017-11-30)

-The order of measurements in 'dataset_tensor.npy' and the minimum, maximum values:
+The order of measurements in 'usa-canada_dataset_tensor.npy' and the minimum, maximum values:

 0:  day of the year        (min: 1,        max: 366)
 1:  hour of the day        (min: 0,        max: 23)